Ampang and Sri Petaling lines: History

 The Ampang Line and Sri Petaling Line were originally known as the STAR-LRT (abbreviation for Sistem Transit Aliran Ringan, which translates to Light Rail Transit System), a single train line originating at Sentul Timur station, with two branches to Ampang and Sri Petaling via Chan Sow Lin station.

 STAR-LRT was first conceived in the 1981 Transport Master Plan, when the Malaysian government proposed a network of LRT lines connecting Kuala Lumpur city centre with the surrounding areas.
 An agreement was signed between the government and STAR in 1992.

 The original system (27.4 km) consists of 25 stations built in two phases.
 Phase one (12.4 km) consists of 14 stations (Ampang – Sultan Ismail) and a depot near Ampang station.
 Phase two (15 km) consists of 11 stations (Chan Sow Lin – Sri Petaling, and Sultan Ismail – Sentul Timur).
 The two phases opened in December 1996 and July 1998, respectively.

 The early phase of Ampang Line used defunct Keretapi Tanah Melayu Ampang branch railway and followed closely with the right-of-way from the old Sultan Street railway station which runs toward Salak.

 The initial plan was for STAR to build, own and manage the STAR-LRT.
 However, STAR ran into financial difficulties and had to be bailed out by the government.
-So, in 2002, Prasarana took over the line and renamed the STAR-LRT to the "Starline".
+So, in 2002, Prasarana took over the line and renamed the STAR-LRT to the STAR line.
 Operations of the line were subsequently transferred to Rapid KL in 2004 and the line was renamed the LRT Ampang Line and LRT Sri Petaling Line in 2005.
 The LRT Ampang Line assumed the branch line between Sentul Timur and Ampang stations, whereas LRT Sri Petaling Line assumed the branch line between Sentul Timur and Sri Petaling stations.